clivetong/Talks/Fido/README.md

 ---

-### And I hadn't really heard about it at the time
+### But passwords aren't the future

-- But passwords are dead
+- Passwords are dead

 - SMS based MFA is breakable